The gut-brain connection

 The good news is that we can positively influence this connection through lifestyle changes, diet and complementary therapies.

-Stress Reduction and Parasympathetic System Stimulation, Gut-Brain Connection
+Stress Reduction and Stimulation of the Parasympathetic System,

 Adopting practices that induce relaxation is essential to calm the nervous system and allow the body to restore itself: